hashicorp/consul-service-mesh-for-developers/docs/01_index.md

 service/jaeger-service created
 ```

-You can now create load balancers for the `web-service` and `jaeger-servce` so you can view them in your browser.
+You can now create load balancers for the `jaeger-servce` so you can view them in your browser.
 Run the following commands in your terminal:

 ```
 yard expose --service-name svc/jaeger --port 16686:16686